fitrianingrum/fitrianingrum.me/content/post/2020/how-to-find-ranks-sql-server.md

 keywords: ["sql rank","sql server rank","ranking functions in sql server", "tsql ranking","row_number vs rank", "rank and dense_rank in sql"]
 ---

-Often, we want to know the ranking or position of a particular row compared to other rows based on a certain ordering sequence.
+Often, you want to know the ranking or position of a particular row compared to other rows based on a certain ordering sequence.
 In SQL Server, there are four [ranking functions](https://docs.microsoft.com/en-us/sql/t-sql/functions/ranking-functions-transact-sql?view=sql-server-ver15) for assigning ranks.
 Those are `ROW_NUMBER`, `RANK`, `DENSE_RANK`, and `NTILE`.
-This article covers how to use TSQL ranking functions and their differences.
+This article covers how to use those TSQL ranking functions and their differences.

 Ranking functions are commonly used to identify the top X of something.
-In the following table, we'll see a summary of SQL Server ranking functions.
+See the following table that summarizes ranking functions in SQL Server.

 {{< table "table table-sm table-bordered" >}}
 | Function name    | Description                                                 |